 We once again address whether or not the record raises some evidence of self defense in an aggravated assault case.
 Robert D. Lavern appeals his conviction for aggravated assault of an undercover police officer.
 The plain clothed officer purchased \$20 worth of drugs from appellant.
 A gunfight ensued in which first appellant was wounded then the undercover officer and his companion were also wounded.
-Appellant also raises a legal sufficiency and a factual sufficiency issue.
+Appellant also raises an issue whether he was entitled to a lesser included offense because he did not know the drug buyer was an officer, and a legal sufficiency and a factual sufficiency issue.
 We affirm on the sufficiency issues.
-We reverse and remand for the unwarranted refusal to submit to the jury the requested defensive issue of self defense.
+We reverse and remand for the unwarranted refusal to submit to the jury the requested defensive issue of self defense and the lesser included offense.